Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 ---
 layout: post
-title:  "What are githooks"
+title:  "What are Git hooks?"
 date:   2022-11-08 20:07:52 +0200
 categories: tech
-permalink: /githooks/
+permalink: /Git hooks/
 ---

-# What are githooks?
-## The problem part 1
+tl;dr

 Imagine you have a team of great software engineers with different level of expertise.
-The are having issues working together as each person has her/his prefered way of writing and comitting code.
+They are having issues working together as each person has her/his prefered way of writing and comitting code.

-Alice just recently joined the team and when she was browsing through some code, she found a line of code that she thought was useless.
+Alice joined the team recently and when she was browsing through some code, she found a line of code that she thought was useless.

 She checked the commit message for that line and found the following message: